vedph/pythia-doc/query.md

 | B | B | B | B |

-- ▶️ `OVERLAPS(n,m,s)`: filters the first expression so that its span must overlap the one defined by the second expression, eventually by the specified amount of positions.
+- ▶️ `OVERLAPS(n,m,s)`: filters the first expression so that its span must overlap the one defined by the second expression, optionally by the specified amount of positions.
 Here `n` represents the minimum required overlap, and `m` the maximum allowed overlap.For example, both these are cases of overlap of a structure `A` with a structure `B`; in the first one, the overlap extent is 2; in the second, it's 1:

 | 1 | 2 | 3 | 4 | 5 |
 |---|---|---|---|---|